Son of Sardaar

 Son of Sardaar is a 2012 Indian Hindi-language action comedy film directed by Ashwni Dhir.
-A remake of 2010 Telugu film Maryada Ramanna directed by S. S. Rajamouli, it featured Ajay Devgn, Sanjay Dutt, Sonakshi Sinha and Juhi Chawla in lead roles.
-Son of Sardaar was released on 13 November 2012.
-Salman Khan appears in a cameo role.
+The film stars Ajay Devgn, Sanjay Dutt, Sonakshi Sinha and Juhi Chawla.
+A remake of the 2010 Telugu film Maryada Ramanna, it was released on 13 November 2012.

-Although competing with the Yash Raj film Jab Tak Hai Jaan, Son of Sardaar managed to do good business at the box office worldwide. and received divided response, with praising humor, performance of all cast, stylized action sequences, and familiar tone, but criticised for screenplay."
-Box Office India declared it a Hit in India and an average grosser in the overseas markets.
+Although competing with the Yash Raj film Jab Tak Hai Jaan, Son of Sardaar managed to do good business at the box office worldwide.
+It received a divided response, with praise for its humour, the performance of the entire cast, stylised action sequences, and familiar tone, but criticism for the screenplay.
+Box Office India declared it a superhit in India and in the overseas markets.
 It went on to gross ₹161.48 crore worldwide.